solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 push container updates very quickly to multi-region load-balanced environments.

-To perform deployments using Docker, reference the [Migrate to Docker Containers] article.
-This article containerizes the Laravel sample application and its PostgreSQL database as separate containers that communicate through the Docker runtime on the VM instance.

-![This image demonstrates a containerized deployment.]

 ## Azure Container Instances (ACI)

 After application and data layers are migrated to containers, a hosting